The Spinning-Woman by the Spring: Europe

+At least 700 versions have been collected from all over Europe.

-Professor William Bernard McCarthy states that, in Hispanic tradition, the tale type ATU 480 "frequently" led to ATU 510A, "Cinderella".
+Warren E. Roberts and William Bernard McCarthy noted, in Hispanic tradition, the tale type ATU 480 "frequently" led to ATU 510A, "Cinderella".
 Further scholarship points that this combination also happens in Catalan, French and Portuguese variants.

 The tale type is said to be "the most widely collected" type in Estonia, with 234 variants reported.

 According to scholar Bronislava Kerbelyte, the tale type is reported to register 363 Lithuanian variants, with and without contamination from other tale types.

 Middle East

 Scholar Ulrich Marzolph remarked that the tale type AT 480 was one of "the most frequently encountered tales in Arab oral tradition", albeit missing from The Arabian Nights compilation.